itsabhinavism/KIIT-Student-Management-App/README.md

 # kiit_portal_app

-An app to manage student related stuff.
+An app to manage student related stuff at KIIT.